 Leiden University is a research-intensive university, and the same also applies for The Hague.
 Our basic principle is that our research should be an integral and recognisable part of our teaching, and that our teaching and research should be closely interwoven.
 Our research in The Hague meets the same high standards of quality and integrity as the research carried out in Leiden.

 The research conducted in The Hague – like that in Leiden – comprises both long-term and fundamental, curiosity-driven research as well as policy research, which is generally more short-term.

-Themes matching The Hague
+Research themes matching The Hague

-Work and a PhD
+Working and studying for a PhD

-Working and studying for a PhD at the same time?
-It’s possible at the Dual PhD Centre.
-The Centre focuses on external PhD candidates who devote part of their working time to scientific research on a theme from their professional practice.
+The Hague is home to a unique Dual PhD Centre, which focuses on the combination of work and obtaining a PhD, offering external PhD candidates the opportunity to devote part of their working time to scientific research.
+The research carried out by these candidates features a theme that is relevant to their professional field.
 The Centre helps them develop a research plan, provides training and ensures that their research fits within a scientific discipline and graduate school and that it ties in with the research of a potential supervisor.
-A unique opportunity for the PhD candidate, the employer and for science.
+The Centre offers a unique opportunity for the PhD candidate, the employer and for academia.